antonvoznia/sys-info-macos/README.md

 make
 ```

-This compiles main.cpp and proc/prochandling.cpp into a main executable using g++.
+This compiles main.cpp and proc/prochandling.cpp into a main executable using clang++.

 Alternatively, compile manually with:
 ```